eai-lab/On-device-Sora/README.md

-# [Mobisys 2025] On-device Sora: Enabling Diffusion-Based Text-to-Video Generation for Mobile Devices
+# [arXiv] On-device Sora: Enabling Diffusion-Based Text-to-Video Generation for Mobile Devices

 The paper is currently under review.
 * Code is based on implementation of [Open-Sora](https://github.com/hpcaitech/Open-Sora)